-When a child will be absent from school due to sickness parents are able to leave a message at any time on the Absentee/Sick Line, Ph: 3343 8162.
+When a child will be absent from school due to sickness parents are able advise the school any time on the BCE Connect App.
+This also applies for late Arrival and Early Departures- no calls to the school office.

 If a child is absent for more than one day and the school is not informed contact will be made.
 A courtesy note to the class teacher is both expected and appreciated upon the child's return to school.